martinezsebastian/CrimeMapping/README.md

 # CrimeMapping

 Fabian Bohnenberger and Sebastian Martinez
 09 October 2015

-Ideas on using analysing crime in a city.
+Ideas on analyzing crime in a city.
+Please follow the link to see the complete proposal.

 [Our proposal](https://rawgit.com/martinezsebastian/CrimeMapping/master/Proposal.html)